-Capulet, while only open during the week, is an absolute MUST for New Orleans.
+While only open during the week, Capulet is an absolute MUST for New Orleans.
 Almost the entire menu can be made gluten free.

 The kitchen uses separate utensils, including a separate, gluten free fryer.

-Order your meal and take it to the roof for a stunning view of the city.
-While you enjoy the view you can have some of the best gluten free bread in New Orleans.
+Order your meal and take it to the roof for a stunning city view.
+While you enjoy the view, you can have some of the best gluten free bread in New Orleans.

 Sit Down: Blue Oak BBQ